syl3r86/polymorpher/README.md

 ---
 # This module is no longer maintained.
-Its functionality have been moved into the core version of dnd5e.
+Its functionalitys have been moved into the core version of dnd5e.
 ---